Usage

 Command line usage

-Luminaut requires access to AWS.
-The commands in this documentation assumes that your shell is already configured with the necessary AWS credentials.
-You can confirm your credential configuration by running aws sts get-caller-identity
+Luminaut supports AWS and GCP cloud environments.
+The commands in this documentation assumes that your shell is already configured with the necessary AWS and GCP credentials.

 .
 For additional information on configuring AWS credentials, see the AWS CLI documentation.

-file in the same directory and run available tools to start detecting resources.
+, luminaut will use default configuration settings and run available tools to start detecting resources.

 The default configuration options are shown in the Configuration section.